Illinois: State government

 The government of Illinois, under the Constitution of Illinois, has three branches of government: executive, legislative, and judicial.
 The executive branch is split into several statewide elected offices, with the governor as chief executive.
 Legislative functions are granted to the Illinois General Assembly.
 The judiciary is composed of the Supreme Court and lower courts.

 The executive branch is composed of six elected officers and their offices as well as numerous other departments.
 The six elected officers are: Governor, Lieutenant Governor, Attorney General, Secretary of State, Comptroller, and Treasurer.
 The government of Illinois has numerous departments, agencies, boards and commissions, but the so-called code departments provide most of the state's services.
+Since 2019, the Governor of Illinois is JB Pritzker of the Democratic Party.